github/codeql/docs/codeql/ql-language-reference/annotations.rst

 ``bindingset[...]``
 -------------------

-You can use this annotation to explicitly state the binding sets for a class or predicate.
-A binding set is a subset of a class or predicate's arguments such that, if those arguments are constrained to a finite set of values, then the class or predicate itself is finite (that is, it evaluates to a finite set of tuples).
+You can use this annotation to explicitly state the binding sets for a predicate or class.
+A binding set is a subset of a predicate's or class body's arguments such that, if those arguments are constrained to a finite set of values, then the predicate or class itself is finite (that is, it evaluates to a finite set of tuples).

 The ``bindingset`` annotation takes a comma-separated list of variables.